 An often-overlooked trick to selling items is making sure your photos are high-quality.
 The big pull of marketplace apps is that you can snap a photo of your item and list it within seconds, but it pays – literally – to put a bit more thought into what you’re doing.
 Ensure the lighting is good, the background is plain (white is best), and your item looks presentable.
 Nobody is going to fork out the big bucks for a crinkled shirt or a dusty ornament.

-Depending on the app you’re using, keywords can also be important.
+Depending on the mobile app you’re using, keywords can also be important.
 A lot of the platforms are search bar-based, so you need to make sure that your item name covers all bases.

 You also might want to consider selling your items on multiple platforms to maximize your chance of being able to sell them.